mabanana/glue-glue/README.md

-## A simple Telegram Bot using Fermyon Cloud
+## GlueBot

-Base functionality echoes messages sent to it back to the user.
+A simple Telegram Bot using Fermyon Cloud, that echoes messages sent to it back to the user.

 ### Build